-If you are struggling, we have a guide on how to restart your iPhone.
+We have a guide on how to restart your iPhone.

 This is a rookie mistake, but it never hurts to check.
 See if the airplane mode is on in the iPhone settings.

-You can also disable it in the Control Center.
+You can also disable it from the Control Center.
 To do so, on iPhone X or later with iOS 12 or later, swipe down from the upper right corner of the screen.
 On other devices, swipe up from the bottom of the screen.
 Then tap the airplane icon.